MichaelCrawley1/MscClientSide/README.md

 -	This is the client-side environment provided by the software Xampp.
 For the web service environment repository, please copy and paste the following url into your address bar: https://github.com/MichaelCrawley1/MscServerSide1

--	To replicate these web perofremance tests please note this is for a windows environment only.
+-	To replicate these web performance tests please note this is for a windows environment only.
 The software Xampp is a very heavy software, please expect one to two hours downloading time for each local environment.

 -	After downloading it is recommended to store these two environments in two different usb ports